 Championing academic excellence across campus

-Rahul Shrivastav is the Provost and Executive Vice Chancellor of Indiana University Bloomington.
+John Ciorciari is the Interim Provost and Executive Vice Chancellor of Indiana University Bloomington.

 As chief academic officer, he leads the campus in advancing academic excellence—supporting faculty, promoting student success, and fostering a collaborative environment for learning, research, and creative activity.